 Updates to the College Register Volume 1 can be made using the form here.

 The ASM Bursary Fund

 The Fund is administered by the College Student Support Committee and has grown out of the ASM Charitable Trust.
 Originally established 25 years ago to assist Senior Members in financial difficulty, grants have been made to those whose personal circumstances have changed, perhaps after a career break to raise a family or to care for someone in ill health.

 In addition, the Fund also offers grants to assist Senior Members in furthering their studies or developing a new career opportunity.
 Grants are not confined to study at St Hugh’s but are available towards the costs of any academic course.
 In recent years, the Fund has made grants to recent graduates to help with the expense of travel for an internship and the costs of establishing a new career.

-To apply for assistance from the Fund or make a contribution to it, please contact Graham White.
+To apply for assistance from the Fund or make a contribution to it, please contact David Hodges.